 The building sector is one of the key sectors to achieve the 20/20/20 targets of the EU.
 Beyond these targets, Europe also aims at bringing about drastic reductions of Greenhouse Gas Emissions, In the residential and service sectors of 88% to 91% compared to 1990 by 2050.
 With the recast of the Energy Performance of Buildings Directive (EPBD), the framework has been set to proceed along this track.

-Member States have to report to the European Commission regarding the related activities, progress and results and the European Commission has to set out rules regarding the methodology – explicitly for the methodology to calculate cost optimal levels, but in a guiding sense also for the principle of nearly zero energy buildings.
-Above, the European Commission needs to facilitate, steer and evaluate the reporting and implementation activities of the Member States.
+Member States have to report to the European Commission regarding the related activities, progress and results and the European Commission has to set out rules regarding the methodology – explicitly for the methodology to calculate cost optimal levels, but in a guiding sense also for the principle of nearly Zero Energy Buildings.
+Above, the European Commission needs to facilitate, steer and evaluate the reporting and implementation activiti

 1- Existing definitions for nearly zero-energy buildings in the Member State :